timwco/talks/Angular/angular.md

 ## ViewModel

-It is an object that provides specific data and methods to maintain a specific view. `$scope` is just a regular JS object with a small API created to detect broadcast changes to its state.
+It is an object that provides specific data and methods to a specific view. `$scope` is just a regular JS object with a small API created to detect changes to its state.

 ---